Most interesting landmarks of Malawi

 Highlights of Malawi are:

 - Unique ecosystems – montane forest and meadows as well as bays and inlets in Lake Malawi with numerous rare and endemic species of plants and animals.

 - Archaeological heritage – in the country are found remnants of hominins, several thousand years old cliff art and recent (even active) cult sites.
-Of specific value are monuments related to enslavement of the people of Malawi.
+Of specific value are monuments related to the enslavement of the people of Malawi.

 Featured: Likhubula Falls